 MIPS is designed to be budget-neutral, with upward and downward adjustments balanced so that the average change is 0% across payments.

 Performance is measured on a calendar year basis, with payment adjustments made one year after the performance measurement period.
-The first payment adjustments will be made in 2019 for the 2017 measurement year, with adjustments ranging between -4% to +4%.
+For 2018, the payment adjustment will be -5% to +5%, paid out in 2020.
 The range of payments will increase annually to +/- 9% for the 2020 measurement year, paid out in 2022.

 MIPS Performance Categories

-Advancing Care Information (25%) (Replaces the Medicare EHR Incentive Program, also known as Meaningful Use) ACI promotes patient engagement and the electronic exchange of information using certified EHR technology.
+Promoting Interoperability (25%) (Replaces the Medicare EHR Incentive Program, also known as Meaningful Use) PI promotes patient engagement and the electronic exchange of information using certified EHR technology.
 Most ACR members will likely be automatically re-weighted to zero for this category because non-patient-facing eligible clinicians and hospital-based eligible clinicians are automatically exempt.
-The Quality category gets re-weighted to 85% for exempted clinicians in 2017.
-See Working with MIPS Advancing Care Information for more details.
+The Quality category gets re-weighted to 75% for exempted clinicians in 2018.
+See Working with MIPS Promoting Interoperability for more details.

 Note: For MIPS, clinicians are considered “hospital-based” if at least 75% of covered professional services were provided in POS 21 (IP Hospital), 22 (on-campus OP hospital), or 23 (ER-hospital) for the period of September 1 two years prior thru August 31 one year prior to the reporting period.